hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    example.
 It will then ask you for the password that you have assigned when you first started VNC.
 (Instead of using the screen number most VNC clients will also allow you to use the port number instead.)
+   Some clients also allow you to use the port number instead of the server number and will automatically assume that bigger numbers are port numbers.
 #.
 If all went well, you will now get a window with the desktop
    environment that you have chosen when starting the VNC server
 #.
 Do not forget to close your tunnel when you log out from the VNC